-- A. Middle school students who meet criteria may be enrolled in Algebra I (Grade 8 only), Algebra I Honors (Grade 7 or 8), Geometry Honors (Grade 8 only), Spanish I (Grade 8 only), French I (Grade 8 only), Chinese I (Grade 8 only), or Speech I (Grade 8 only) for high school credit.
-F.S.
-1008.22 (3) (c) 2.a (I).
-Beginning with the 2011-2012 school year, to earn high school credit for an Algebra I course, a middle school student must pass the Algebra I end-of-course assessment, and beginning with the 2012-2013 school year, to earn high school credit for a geometry course, a middle school student must pass the geometry end-of-course assessment.
-Please see Appendix B: Middle School Fast-Track Math Criteria - B. Based on Florida Statues, section 1003.428 (f.s.), middle school students who attempt Algebra I, Algebra I Honors, Geometry Honors, Spanish I, French I, Chinese I, or Speech I for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
+- A. Middle school students who meet criteria may be enrolled in Algebra I (Grade 8 only), Algebra I Honors (Grade 7 or 8), Geometry Honors (Grade 8 only), Spanish I (Grade 8 only), French I (Grade 8 only), Chinese I(Grade 8 only), or Speech I (Grade 8 only) for high school credit.
+[FS 1008.22(3)(c)2(a)(1)]To earn high school credit for an Algebra I course, a middle school student must pass the Algebra I end-of-course assessment, and beginning with the 2012-2013 school year, to earn high school credit for a geometry course, a middle school student must pass the geometry end-of-course assessment.
+Please see Appendix B:Middle School Fast-Track Math Criteria. - B. Based on [FS 1003.428], middle school students who attempt Algebra I, Algebra I Honors, Geometry Honors, Spanish I,French I, Chinese I, or Speech I for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
 Any grade for a repeated course for credit will replace the former grade in GPA calculation; however, all course grades will still be documented on high school official academic transcripts, cumulative student records, and an automated system.
 In addition, grades from all courses taken must be included in the GPA calculation unless the grade has been forgiven by retaking the same or comparable course.
 Under local district policy, if retaking a course improves an "F" to a "D", only the "D" will be calculated in the GPA.
-If a student earns the same letter grade twice for the same course, only ONE of the letter grades will be counted in the student's GPA calculation.
+Ifa student earns the same letter grade twice for the same course, only ONE of the letter grades will be counted in the student's GPA calculation.
 In all cases of grade forgiveness, only new grade shall be used in GPA calculation. - C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
 If students remain in a high school course(s) through the second grading quarter (first semester), the grade(s) and credit(s) earned will be added to the high school official academic transcript.
 Any student dropping a high school course will be returned to a comparable middle school level course.
-One semester of a high school math course will be considered partial fulfillment of the math course requirement for promotion from 8th to 9th grade. - D. Please see Appendix A for complete description of Middle School EOC requirements.
+One semester of a high school math course will be considered partial fulfillment of the math course requirement for promotion from 8th to 9th grade.

+Please see Appendix A for complete description of Middle School EOC requirements.